-- Reheating or cooking food wrapped with foil in a microwave can be a bit difficult.
+- Reheating or cooking food wrapped with foil in a microwave can be difficult.
 Microwaves work by producing energy that targets water molecules in food, causing them to vibrate.
-The vibration leads to friction which in turn produces heat that cooks the food.
-Since Foil is a metal, wrapping up food with it obstructs the radiation from reaching the food, so you might end up having uncooked food because it has a poor heating effect.
+The vibration leads to friction, producing heat that cooks the food.
+Since foil is a metal, wrapping up food with it obstructs the radiation from reaching the food, so you might end up having uncooked food because it has a poor heating effect.

-- There are times when Foil is useful in the Microwave.
+- There are times when the foil is helpful in the microwave.
 For instance, when cooking chicken, there are portions you should cover to ensure they don’t overcook like the drumsticks.
-They tend to cook pretty fast while the rest of the chicken cooks at a slower rate.
+They tend to cook pretty fast, while the rest of the chicken cooks at a slower rate.

 - Foods that come in aluminum containers labeled “safe for microwaving” are another exception.
 The manufacturer provides instructions on how you should use them.
-But, if the container is more than 2-inches thick, you should use a different container to make sure food is reheated properly.
+But, if the container is more than 2 inches thick, you should use a different container to ensure food is reheated properly.

-- Foil is also used in conventional microwave ovens during convection cooking, but it should not be set in the microwave when you’re microwave heating as it disrupts the cooking process, so food ends up cooking unevenly.
+- Foil is also used in conventional microwave ovens during convection cooking.
+Still, it should not be set in the microwave when you’re microwave heating as it disrupts the cooking process, so food ends up cooking unevenly.

-- Parchment paper-it ensures even heating of food, unlike Foil as it has outstanding heat sealing properties.
+- Parchment paper – ensures even food heating, unlike foil, as it has great heat-sealing properties.

-- Wax paper-it is also used as an alternative, but it wouldn’t be a great option if you’re coking fatty foods or those which can easily burn.
+- Wax paper – is also used as an alternative, but it wouldn’t be a great option if you’re coking fatty foods or those which can easily burn.

-- Plastic wrap-this is actually microwave safe which makes it an excellent substitute.
+- Plastic wrap – it is microwave safe, making it an excellent substitute.
 However, it should never come into contact with the food since it can produce toxic substances when working with high temperatures.